 One general comment.
 This is an active area of study, with many recent papers and even a series of workshops devoted to it.
 There is significant theoretical uncertainty about the magnitude of the effects described here.
 However, the existence of these effects is certain.
 We do not consider all possible models for these effects, and we are not attempting to present a measurement of any of them.
-Using some reasonable assumptions, we have quantified how the nucleus modifies the shape of the q^2 distribution and the effect it has on the measurement of M_A .
+Using some reasonable assumptions, we have quantified how the nucleus modifies the shape of the $q^2$ distribution and the effect it has on the measurement of $M_A$ .

 Three types of nuclear models have been seriously considered.
 The current official model treats the nucleus as a uniform Fermi-gas.
 Because of its simplicity, almost all neutrino interaction Monte Carlo in current experiments use this, despite some known limitations.
-This replaced a model where the nucleon momentum distribution was based on Brevia [21].
-Work is under way by many people to create a Monte Carlo that uses the spectral function model of Benhar [22], which has yet a different nucleon momentum distribution and also naturally includes nucleon-nucleon correlations.
-These three distributions, shown in Fig. 15, are very different.
-Most of what is described here is based on the official Fermi-gas model, but for the M_A analysis, the others are considered and the effect on the results is surprisingly small.
+This replaced a model where the nucleon momentum distribution was based on Brevia [26].
+Work is under way by many people to create a Monte Carlo that uses the spectral function model of Benhar [27], which has yet a different nucleon momentum distributions, shown in Fig. 19, are very different.
+Most of what is described here is based on the official Fermi-gas model, but for the $M_A$ analysis, the others are considered and the effect on the results is surprisingly small.

-1. Pauli blocking: Fermi gas model - choice of k_f
+1. Pauli blocking: Fermi gas model - choice of $k_f$

 This was studied originally by Jeon and was revisited again by Gran using the calculations of H. Nakamura.
-The value of the Fermi-momentum k_f is the upper limit on the nucleon momentum in the Fermi gas model, and affects the shape of the momentum distribution as well as its average value.
-However, for quasi-elastic interactions, the only significant effect it has is the amount of Pauli blocking; it has no effect for fits with $q^2 > 0.2$.
-This was confirmed by substituting alternative values for the amount of Pauli blocking into the CCQE cross-section calculation, and the fit result changed negligibly.
+The value of the Fermi-momentum $k_f$ is the upper limit on the nucleon momentum in the Fermi gas model, and affects the shape of the momentum distribution as well as its average value.
+However, for quasi-elastic interactions, the only significant effect it has is the amount of Pauli blocking; it has no effect for fits with $q^2 > 0.2$ .
+This was confirmed by substituting alternative values (10% more or fewer interactions blocked) for the amount of Pauli blocking into the CCQE cross-section calculation, and the fit result changed negligibly.

-Within the context of the Fermi gas model, Table V shows some values for k_f (and also for the binding energy, discussed later).
-We take k_f to be 225 for oxygen.
+Within the context of the Fermi gas model, Table VIII shows some values for $k_f$ (and also for the binding energy, discussed later).
+We take $k_f$ to be 225 for oxygen.